bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 Speaker 1: 01:11:31

-Oh, yeah, you know you're up.
+Yeah, I you know you're up.
 Thank you.
 Thank you.
-Yeah, I want to I want

 Speaker 3: 01:11:35

-to Oh, thanks James for bringing this up.
+Thanks James for bringing this up.
-Just today I got an LN Symmetry channel close onto Cygnet by the way.
+Just today I got an LN Symmetry channel close onto Signet by the way.
 So, you know, show that later.
-But yeah, I mean, so these soft forks are all aimed at very specific use cases, improving things we have today, right?
+So these soft forks are all aimed at very specific use cases, improving things we have today, right?
-We have channels today, like lightning channels, we can make them better with IPO.
+We have channels today, like Lightning channels, we can make them better with IPO.
 We have vaults today, but we can make them better without vault.
 We have DLCs, you can make them better with CTV.
 That's sort of the notion.